top of page

 Reduced carbon emissions

 Wood for pallets in tropical area's is often imported from pine-producing countries like Chile, thousands of kilometers away.
 Alternatively it is harvested from the parts of the mountains sometimes destroying nature's wealth.
 Both methods require substantial fossil fuels to harvest and transport.
-Residual agri-fibres are available in abundance next to the designated factory locations.
+Residual agri-fibres are available in most markets and we can adapt our technology to use locally available fibers.

 Royal Haskoning DHV has developed a method calculating a benefit of at least 18% reduced carbon emission compared to wooden pallets in the situation of Costa Rica, with options to further reduce the emissions.